 We saw this dynamic at work four years ago in the race for Commissioner of Public Lands.
 Democrat Peter Goldmark eked out a victory over Republican Doug Sutherland primarily by winning Snohomish, Jefferson, and Whatcom.

 Goldmark lost many of the same swing counties Drew is currently losing to Wyman.
 But it didn’t matter.
 He did well enough in north Puget Sound to allow King County voters to decide the race.
 Sutherland was kicked out of office and Goldmark took over.

 Goldmark’s percentage of the vote in 2008 in King County closely correlates with Drew’s percentage of the vote in King this year (61.88% vs. 61.71%).

-If Drew can protect her lead in the five swing counties she’s currently got, King can put her over the top.
-That’s our forecast.
+If Drew can protect her lead in the five swing counties she’s currently got, King County can put her over the top.

 Wyman, of course, can’t be counted out.
 She is doing well in her home county of Thurston, and she has decent-sized leads in important swing counties like Pierce and Spokane.
 She also has commanding leads throughout eastern Washington.
 But in other swing counties, her lead is not so impressive.

 In Kitsap, she’s only seven hundred and seventy-nine votes ahead of Drew.
 In Cowlitz, she is only ahead by five hundred and fifty-seven votes.